kkatsy/facebook-friend-network/README.md

 - Switch your FB to "Classic Mode" (if you want to use the "New Facebook" or scraping doesn't work, you'll need to tinker with regex and the parser class)
 - Scraping your friends list will take some time: 25 secs/friend for me, 80 mins for 189 friends.
 You could go faster by removing the sleep intervals, but if you go too fast your account could temporarily get blocked.
 - If scraping gets interrupted, you don't have to start from scratch since previously detected friends are saved in file.
-- plotNetwork.py graphs the Louvain-grouped communities
+- plotNetwork.py graphs the Louvain-grouped communities.
-- networkAnalysis.py uses code from Yihui's article to examine/graph degree, closeness, and betweenness centrality
+- networkAnalysis.py uses code from Yihui's article to examine/graph degree, closeness, and betweenness centrality.
-- networkStats is a work in progress - hope to eventually add more metrics for Social Network Analysis
+- networkStats.py is a work in progress - hope to eventually add more metrics for Social Network Analysis.

 **My Results:**